Economy of Somaliland: Tourism

 The rock art and caves at Laas Geel, situated on the outskirts of Hargeisa, are a popular local tourist attraction.
 Totaling ten caves, they were discovered by a French archaeological team in 2002 and are believed to date back around 5,000 years.
 The government and locals keep the cave paintings safe and only a restricted number of tourists are allowed entry.
 Other notable sights include the Freedom Arch in Hargeisa and the War Memorial in the city centre.
 Natural attractions are very common around the region.
 The Naasa Hablood are twin hills located on the outskirts of Hargeisa that Somalis in the region consider to be a majestic natural landmark.

 The Ministry of Commerce, Industries and Tourism has also encouraged travellers to visit historic towns and cities in Somaliland.
 The historic town of Sheikh is located near Berbera and is home to old British colonial buildings that have remained untouched for over forty years.
 Berbera also houses historic and impressive Ottoman architectural buildings.
 Another equally famous historic city is Zeila.
 Zeila was once part of the Ottoman Empire, a dependency of Yemen and Egypt and a major trade city during the 19th century.
 The city has been visited for its old colonial landmarks, offshore mangroves and coral reefs, towering cliffs, and beach.
 The nomadic culture of Somaliland has also attracted tourists.
 Most nomads live in the countryside.

 Transport

-The Hargeisa International Airport in Hargeisa.
+The Hargeisa International Airport in Hargeisa. in 2026 Maharat investment company from United Arab emirates was awarded a 70 million contract to build a new airport with 2 floors and 2 terminals.

 Bus services operate in Hargeisa, Burao, Gabiley, Berbera and Borama, Erigavo and Lasanod.
 There are also road transportation services between the major towns and adjacent villages, which are operated by different types of vehicles.
 Among these are taxis, four-wheel drives, minibuses and light goods vehicles (LGV).

 The most prominent airlines serving Somaliland is Daallo Airlines, a Somali-owned private carrier with regular international flights that emerged after Somali Airlines ceased operations.
 African Express Airways and Ethiopian Airlines also fly from airports in Somaliland to Djibouti City, Addis Ababa, Dubai and Jeddah, and offer flights for the Hajj and Umrah pilgrimages via the Egal International Airport in Hargeisa.
 Other major airports in the country include the Berbera Airport.